International Students (F1-Visa) International Students (F1-Visa)

 Note: Proof of financial support must be resubmitted for extension of the I-20 form.

-Step three: Student submits an official high school (secondary school) transcript evaluation in English to an accepted evaluation service.
+Step two: Student request an official high school (secondary school) transcript evaluation in English to an accepted evaluation service.
 Students should ask for the document-by-document evaluation and that it be sent to the FCC Admissions Department.
-FCC accepts evaluations from any member of the National Association of Credential Evaluation Services (NACES), including SpanTran, and World Education Services (WES).

-Step four: Student takes the Test of English as a Foreign Language (TOEFL iBT).
+Step three: Student takes the Test of English as a Foreign Language (TOEFL iBT).
 Minimum acceptable score is 61 on the internet-based test, 173 on the computer-based test or 500 on the paper-based test.
 Student will need to enter FCC School Code (5230) on the TOEFL request form to have the report sent directly to the FCC Admissions department.
 Student should allow time, as it can take up to a month for TOEFL to send scores to the College.
 For more information on how to take the TOEFL, a student can go to www.toefl.org.

 *TOEFL score requirements are being reviewed.
 Proposed scores for students enrolling in fall 2024 are: Minimum acceptable score is 79 on the Internet-based test, 212 on the computer-based test or 548 on the paper-based test (IBT).